-Single, global point of entry: The Monitoring Council will maintain its main web portal, complete the initial phase of development for the first four prototypes, identify and begin needed enhancements to the prototypes, and begin development of the next set of web portals.
+Single, global point of entry: The Monitoring Council will maintain its main My Water Quality web site, complete the initial phase of development for the first four prototype portals, identify and begin needed enhancements to the prototype portals, and begin development of the next set of web portals.
 This will involve establishing and tasking workgroups, developing core management questions, and embarking on the other tasks described in Section 3.1 and Figure 9.

-Coordination: Based on its experience with the four prototypes, the Monitoring Council will develop a more detailed approach to coordination of those aspects of monitoring programs needed to support statewide assessments of the core management questions for each web portal.
+Coordination: Based on its experience with the four prototype portals, the Monitoring Council will develop a more detailed approach to coordination of those aspects of monitoring programs needed to support statewide assessments of the core management questions for each web portal.
 This will involve developing procedures to assist workgroups in using the performance measures to identify data gaps and methods inconsistencies that undermine the breadth and comparability of monitoring data and assessment results.
 It will also require the Monitoring Council to develop procedures for resolving these issues and tracking workgroups' progress toward such resolution.
 At another level, the Monitoring Council will identify other sources of inconsistency that cut across individual web portals and that will require more direct involvement by the Monitoring Council to address.